 As part of the registration process for our mailing list, we collect personal information.
 We use that information for a couple of reasons: to tell you about the events you’ve asked us to tell you about; to contact you if we need to obtain or provide additional information; to check our records are right and to check every now and then that you’re happy and satisfied.
 We don't rent, sell or trade email lists with other organisations and businesses.

 We use a third-party provider, MailChimp, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see MailChimp’s privacy notice.
-You can unsubscribe to general mailings at any time by clicking the unsubscribe link at the bottom of any of our emails or by emailing our data protection officer Dominic Weston at email@example.com
+You can unsubscribe to general mailings at any time by clicking the unsubscribe link at the bottom of any of our emails or by emailing our data protection officer Kate Lovell at firstname.lastname@example.org.

 In the future we may share anonymised personal information with other organisations, including Arts Council England, who use this to analyse our audience development programmes, ticket sales and self-generated funding to understand the impact of the public investment in the arts.